my life is good!

 Central Works commissions Bivins to write The Education of a Rake, a new comedy about sex and politics based on Chaucer’s The Wife of Bath’s Tale.
 Opens July 28, 2012, Berkeley, CA. (Description under Plays.)

-William Bivins in the New York Times
+William Bivins in The New York Times

 11/25/10